MEET THE TEAM

 in 1995, she expanded her business and teaching skills by becoming a medical representative for an international corporation and taught and organized splinting workshops.
 Celine returned to clinical practice and became a Certified Hand Therapist in 1997, the year she moved to British Columbia.

-She opened her first private clinic, Coastal Hand Clinic, nearly 10 years ago, in October 2007.
+She opened her first private clinic, Coastal Hand Clinic, over 10 years ago, in October 2007.

 Céline was the program chair for the 2017 Canadian Hand Therapy (CSHT) Annual meeting, held this past May in Vancouver.

 In 2012, she became the first Certified Hand Therapist to offer services in the Sea to sky corridor, based in Squamish under the name "Alpine Hand Clinic".
-She currently works at her two clinic locations and lives in Squamish.
+She currently works at her two clinic locations and now lives in Squamish .

 Celine is a mother, enjoys water and snow sports that the area offers.
 She enjoys travelling with family and friends.
 Her artistic side makes her enjoy learning to play the guitar and relax by painting oil and acrylic landscapes.
 Continuing to be restless, she is now a member of the Squamish dragon boat racing team and enjoys riding her motorcycle when time is left :) "Laughter heals" is part of her core values.